iamdanthedev/pouchstore/README.md

 # PouchStore
-## A missing link between PouchDB and MobX
+## A bridge between PouchDB and MobX